 This will be my first Mother’s Day as a mom, and I am bursting with thoughts and feelings.
 So much work, energy, healing, and luck went into making this possible.
-I have been open about my journey – my fears of not being able to conceive, but also of getting pregnant and then being too sick to be a good mom.
-Being pregnant in the first half of this pandemic and then with an unvaccinated baby as the world opens up (despite no end to the virus) have been adventures of their own.
+I have been open about my journey of motherhood with chronic illness – my fears of not being able to conceive, but also of getting pregnant and then being too sick to be a good mom.
+Being pregnant in the first half of this pandemic and then raising an unvaccinated baby as the world opens up (despite no end to the virus) have been adventures of their own.
 I feel eternally grateful for the support of my Friends in the Fight – my community of patients and their loved ones who get what it’s like to live with chronic illness.

 And so, on this my very first Mother’s Day, I’d like to share the insights I’ve learned about being a sick mom:

 **Note: these are my insights, based on my experiences alone.
 Just like every chronic illness experience is different, no two pregnancies are the same.

 1. Healing first

 I always knew I wanted to be a mom, but I knew motherhood with chronic illness wasn’t going to be easy.
 I decided to do everything I could to prepare my body beforehand.
 At one point I hit a wall, wondering how on earth I could find the time for healing.
 Thankfully, I was laid off a few months later… this period of unemployment was challenging in its own right, but it allowed me the space to focus on finding good care and the time to rest.
 I saw a million specialists, nailed down a diagnosis (or three), and diligently tracked my symptoms and triggers to figure out what I could do on my own to avoid future crashes.
 I honed in on a diet and exercise regimen that caused more good than harm.
 And did I mention rest?
 I let myself sleep and lay down to my body’s content.